storacha/www/src/pages/docs/w3up-client.md

 ## Create and register a space

-When you upload things to web3.storage, each upload is associated with a <Term id="space">"space,"</Term> which is a unique identifier that acts as a namespace for your content.
+When you upload things to web3.storage, each upload is associated with a "space," which is a unique identifier that acts as a namespace for your content.

-Spaces are identified by <Term id="did">DID</Term> using keys created locally on your devices.
+Spaces are identified by DID using keys created locally on your devices.
 To use a space for uploads, it needs to be registered with the storage service by providing an email address.

 To create a space using `w3up-client`, use the [`createSpace` client method][reference-w3up-client#createSpace]: